 Congratulations to the 2014 awardees of the Ashley Brooks-Danso Memorial Fund’s Student Travel Scholarships!
 These students will receive $500 for travel expenses and complimentary registration to attend the 2014 CSWE Annual Program Meeting and its Gero-Ed Track events in Tampa, Florida from October 23–26, 2014.

 Charlie Bouverette, BSW, Ferris State University

 Charlie's interest in older adults was piqued at a young age when she began volunteering at a nursing home where her mother worked at the age of seven.
 At only age 10, she noticed and reported signs of elder abuse at the nursing home.
 Charlie was the only student from her university to volunteer for a gerontological academic service learning placement at a homeless shelter in San Salvador.
 She is set to begin an intensive senior field placement working in a hospice setting in an underserved rural community in northern Michigan.
-Charlie would like to learn more about elder abuse, death and dying issues, biomedical ethics, and spiritual services at the 2014 APM Gero-Ed Track.
 She plans to pursue a master’s degree in social work upon completion of her BSW degree.